xinyu910/Cloud-Image-Gallery/README.md

 # About Project

 This project is a storage web application with an in-memory key-value memory cache.
 Python and the Flask framework are used to implement this project.
-This project will also be deployed and runed on Amazon EC2.
-The project consists of two flask instances, one is called FrontEnd which displays web pages and interacts with users, the other one is an internal memcache integrated with a scheduler for periodic reporting statistics tasks.
+This project will also be deployed and run on Amazon EC2.
+The project consists of two flask instances, one is called FrontEnd which displays web pages and interacts with users, and the other one is an internal memcache integrated with a scheduler for periodic reporting statistics tasks.

-Key components includes:
+Key components include:

 * A web browser that initiates requests